haseebn19/project-packager-rbxstudio/README.md

 # Project Packager [Roblox Studio]

 Project Packager is an open-source plugin designed to help Roblox developers manage and organize their assets more effectively within Roblox Studio.
-With features for packing and unpacking assets into structured folders, this tool aims to simplify asset management, improve project organization, and streamline your development workflow.
+With features for packing and unpacking assets into structured folders, this tool aims to simplify asset management and improve project organization.

 ---